emery-monroy/CPSC-362-Game/README.md

 Puzzles: Enter answers or solve interactive mini-games to progress.

 Dependencies
-If applicable:

-Python (for script-based versions)
-Twine (if using a browser-friendly game engine)
-HTML, CSS, JavaScript (if web-based)
+Twine (if using a browser-friendly game engine), SugarCube v2.37.3 HTML, CSS, JavaScript (if web-based)
-Contribution
-Contributions are welcome!
-If you'd like to improve the game or add new features:

 About the Project Team
 Ground Zero was created by Team 2: